GoogleChrome/chrome-extensions-samples/serial/ledtoggle/README.md

 1. Install the LED sketch on your Duo.
 2. Attach a LED to pin 2 (with a resistor to not burn it out).
-3. Install and launch this platform app.
+3. Install and launch this packaged app.
 4. Press the button to toggle the LED.

-Future version: use the standard Firmata sketch and build a JS firmata driver for Chrome Platform apps.
+Future version: use the standard Firmata sketch and build a JS firmata driver for Chrome packaged apps.